Jedediah Smith: Trip to the Oregon Country

 When Smith's party left Mexican Alta California and entered the Oregon Country, the Treaty of 1818 allowed joint occupation between Britain and the United States.
 In the Oregon Country, Smith's party, then numbering 19 and over 250 horses, came into contact with the Umpqua people.
 The tribes along the coast had monitored the party's progress, passing news of conflicts between the group and indigenes, and the Umpqua were wary.
-One of them stole an ax, and Smith's party treated some of the Umpqua very harshly to force the thief to return it.
-On July 14, 1828, while Smith, John Turner and Richard Leland were scouting a trail north, his group was attacked in its camp on the Umpqua River.
+One member of Smith's party, Harrison Rogers, described a conflict between the party and the Umpqua that took place on July 11:"Had several Inds. along; one of the Ind. stole an ax and we were obliged to seize him for the purpose of tying him before we could scare him to make him give it up.
+Capt.
+Smith and one of them caught him and put a cord round his neck, and the rest of us stood with our guns ready in case they made any resistance, there was about 50 Inds. present but did not pretend to resist tying the other."
+On July 14, 1828, while Smith, John Turner and Richard Leland were scouting a trail north, his group was attacked in its camp on the Umpqua River by a group of Umpqua people.

-On the night of August 8, 1828, Arthur Black arrived at the gate of Hudson's Bay Company (HBC) post at Fort Vancouver, badly wounded and almost destitute of clothing.
+On the night of August 8, 1828, Arthur Black arrived at the gate of Hudson's Bay Company (HBC) post at Fort Vancouver, exhausted and almost destitute of clothing.
 He believed himself to be the only survivor of the men at camp but did not know of the fate of Smith and the two others.
 Chief Factor John McLoughlin, superintendent at the fort, sent word to the local tribes that they would be rewarded if they brought Smith and his men to the fort unharmed, and began organizing a search party for them.
-Smith and the two others, having been alerted to the attack, had climbed a hill above the camp and witnessed the massacre; they arrived at the fort two days after Black.
-In 1824, Governor-in-Chief of the HBC, George Simpson, had put McLoughlin in charge of building and operating Fort Vancouver.
-Smith and his party represented American interests in the fur trade.
+Smith and the two others, having been alerted to the attack, had climbed a hill above the camp and witnessed the massacre; they arrived at Fort Vancouver on August 10, two days after Black.